Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 • Information pertaining to victims of crimes is not considered part of the public record and must be redacted (meaning removed or blacked out) in any records released.

-• Personally identifying information that can be aid in identity theft situations can also be withheld from Arizona state records or public records.
+• Personally identifying information that can be aid in identity theft situations can also be withheld from official documents and publicly accessible files in Arizona.
 This includes information such as social security numbers, dates of birth or other PII.

 • Sealed or expunged records are not considered public domain and cannot be released.1